-Before gradient boosting training, we performed an assessment of well log importance for predicting rock thermal properties on the training data via the importance ranking method proposed by Chen et al. (2007), known as the noise-based perturbation.
-The results of the noise-based perturbation importance ranking for the Domanic Formation are presented in Figure 23.
+Before the gradient boosting training, we assessed the relative importance of each log in predicting rock thermal properties on the training data by means of the ranking method proposed by Chen et al. (2007), known as the noise-based perturbation.
+The results of the importance ranking for the Domanic Formation are presented in Figure 23.